A-Nastanliev/BookManager/README.md

 After logging in, each user has access to the following features:

-- Possesses a username, password, and email
+- Possesses a username, password and email
 - Can search for books by:
   - Genre
   - Author
   - Publisher
   - Other criteria
-- Publishes comments on books
+- Publishes comments on books or rates them
 - Enters and marks the number of pages read
-- Adds books to a wish list
+- Adds books to a wishlist
+- Submits requests for new books to be added to the system

 ### 2. Administrator